Operationalization: Tying to conceptual frameworks

 The above discussion links operationalization to measurement of concepts.
 Many scholars have worked to operationalize concepts like job satisfaction, prejudice, anger etc. Scale and index construction are forms of operationalization.
 There is not one perfect way to operationalize.
 For example, in the United States the concept distance driven would be operationalized as miles, whereas kilometers would be used in Europe.

 Operationalization is part of the empirical research process.
-Take for example an empirical research question: Does job satisfaction influence job turnover?
+An example is the empirical research question of if job satisfaction influences job turnover.
 Both job satisfaction and job turnover need to be measured.
 The concepts and their relationship are important — operationalization occurs within a larger framework of concepts.
 When there is a large empirical research question or purpose the conceptual framework that organizes the response to the question must be operationalized before the data collection can begin.
 If a scholar constructs a questionnaire based on a conceptual framework, they have operationalized the framework.
 Most serious empirical research should involve operationalization that is transparent and linked to a conceptual framework.

-To use an oversimplified example, the hypothesis Job satisfaction reduces job turnover is one way to connect (or frame) two concepts – job satisfaction and job turnover.
+Another example, the hypothesis Job satisfaction reduces job turnover is one way to connect (or frame) two concepts – job satisfaction and job turnover.
 The process of moving from the idea job satisfaction to the set of questionnaire items that form a job satisfaction scale is operationalization.
-For example, it is possible to measure job satisfaction using only two simple questions: 1) "All in all, I am satisfied with my job"; 2) "In general, I like my job."
+For example, it is possible to measure job satisfaction using only two simple questions: "All in all, I am satisfied with my job", and, "In general, I like my job."